Arthur Schopenhauer: Heredity and eugenics

-Animal welfare
+Animal rights

-As a consequence of his monistic philosophy, Schopenhauer was very concerned about animal welfare.
+As a consequence of his monistic philosophy, Schopenhauer was very concerned about animal welfare and rights.
 For him, all individual animals, including humans, are essentially phenomenal manifestations of the one underlying Will.
 For him the word "will" designates force, power, impulse, energy, and desire; it is the closest word we have that can signify both the essence of all external things and our own direct, inner experience.
 Since every living thing possesses will, humans and animals are fundamentally the same and can recognize themselves in each other.
 For this reason, he claimed that a good person would have sympathy for animals, who are our fellow sufferers.

-In 1841, he praised the establishment in London of the Society for the Prevention of Cruelty to Animals, and in Philadelphia of the Animals' Friends Society.
+In 1841 he praised the establishment in London of the Society for the Prevention of Cruelty to Animals, and in Philadelphia of the Animals' Friends Society.
 Schopenhauer went so far as to protest using the pronoun "it" in reference to animals because that led to treatment of them as though they were inanimate things.
 To reinforce his points, Schopenhauer referred to anecdotal reports of the look in the eyes of a monkey who had been shot and also the grief of a baby elephant whose mother had been killed by a hunter.

 Schopenhauer was very attached to his succession of pet poodles.
-He criticized Spinoza's belief that animals are a mere means for the satisfaction of humans.
+He criticized Baruch Spinoza's belief that animals are a mere means for the satisfaction of humans.
+Tim Madigan wrote that despite all of his bombast, Schopenhauer was a sympathetic character who had concerns for the suffering of animals.